riscv-steel/riscv-steel/docs/source/software-guide.md

 PROGRAM_NAME      ?= main
 # Memory size (must be set to the same value of the MEMORY_SIZE parameter of rvsteel_soc module)
 MEMORY_SIZE       ?= 8192
-# Path to RISC-V Steel SoC IP API
+# Path to RISC-V Steel API
 RVSTEEL_API_DIR   ?= ../rvsteel-api
 # The full path to RISC-V GNU Toolchain binaries in this machine + RISC-V binaries prefix
 RISCV_PREFIX      ?= /opt/riscv/bin/riscv32-unknown-elf-